razgarabedi/imagedropify/README.md

     sudo dmesg | grep -i apparmor
     sudo grep -i apparmor /var/log/syslog
     ```
-    If you see denials related to Apache (`usr.sbin.apache2`) or Nginx (`usr.sbin.nginx`) accessing files in `/var/www/imagedrop/public/uploads/` or connecting to `localhost:3000`, you may need to adjust the AppArmor profile for your web server.
+    If you see denials related to Apache (`usr.sbin.apache2`) accessing files in `/var/www/imagedrop/public/uploads/` or connecting to `localhost:3000`, you may need to adjust the AppArmor profile for your web server.
 Modifying AppArmor profiles is an advanced topic; consult the Ubuntu AppArmor documentation.
 For most standard setups, this step is usually not needed.

 ### 11. (Optional) Secure Apache with SSL using Certbot